pesterhazy/presumably/posts/reagent-4.md

 ---
 title: "Reagent Mysteries"
-subtitle: "Part 4: Children and other props"
+subtitle: "Part 4: Children and Other Props"
 uuid: 66088d3e-a7ef-4d86-a0fb-1c4a3b97e540
 author: Paulus
 draft: true
 ---

-ReactDOM.render -- essentially React's single public API function -- renders a root component based on a set of props passed to it.
+ReactDOM.render — essentially React's single public API function — renders a root component based on a set of props passed to it.
 After a series of transformation of these inputs and expanding components recursively until it hits bedrock, render constructs a tree of elements ready to be mounted in the DOM.
 Through immutable props, data flows from parent to children.
 A simple outline, but thereby hangs a tale.